Learn how to grow Indian gooseberry (amla) in this article. Growing amla tree is rewarding as its fruits are the richest source of Vitamin C.

-You can grow any commercial variety you want in tropics and subtropics, but for a little more temperate climates where temperature dips mildly below the freezing point (32 F), a variety wild Himalayan amla is better.
+You can grow any commercial variety you want in tropics and subtropics, but for a little more temperate climates where the temperature dips mildly below the freezing point (32 F), a variety, wild Himalayan amla is better.

 Requirements for Growing Amla Tree

 Plant Amla tree in a location that is less windy and sunny.
 The well-draining and sloppy position is good for its growth.

 Well-drained, loamy to light heavy soil that is deep and rich in organic matter is required for growing amla tree.
 A pH level can be between slightly acidic to slightly alkaline.
 The waterlogged and clay-rich soil is detrimental and must be avoided, same is the case with too sandy soils.

 Regular and abundant watering is essential at the young age.
 Once the tree gets established, it doesn’t require regular and frequent watering.
 However, you can water the plant during the period of active growth or in a drought like conditions in summer.
 Watering 2-3 times in a month in summer is sufficient for a mature tree.
 In any case, water stagnation must be avoided.

 Amla tree is tough and resistant to exploits of climate.
 It bears mild snowfall during winter months in the forest of Western Himalayas and tolerates extreme heat and dry atmosphere in tropical India.
 It is sensitive to prolonged freezing temperatures and grows best when it is not exposed to frost.

 Space the Amla tree approx. 20-30 feet away from each other.
 However, in forests, these trees grow more densely.